lucywho/lightweight-carousel/README.md

 Instructions on how to switch to left-to-right or vertical display are given below.

-Navigation dots allow the user to switch between slides at will.
+Navigation dots allow the user to switch between slides at will, and arrows allow navigation back and forth one slide at a time.
 Clicking is disabled during transition to prevent race conditions developing.

 ## Basic structure